Build and Deploy a Single-Page Web Application¶

 Note

-- The deployment process can take a few minutes to complete.
-On successful deployment, you will see the Deployment Status as Active in the Development card.
+The deployment process may take a few minutes.
+Once complete, the Deployment Status will show as Active in the Development card.

 -

-To verify that you have successfully hosted the web application, click the Web App URL in the Development card.
+To verify that the web application is hosted successfully, click the Web App URL in the Development card.
 This takes you to the web application.

 Create a short URL for your web application in production¶